 Within the CVRD, the labour force is somewhat geographically clustered.
 Note that this refers to the residential locations of workers in these sectors rather than where this employment takes place.
-Saltair includes a cluster of workers in the professional, scientific and technical and real estate fields.
-There are notably few workers in the arts, entertainment, and recreation industry as well as few managers.
+Electoral area G includes a cluster of professional, scientific and technical workers.
+There are notably few public administration workers and retail workers.